-pasteles There are three things you must have on the table for a proper Puerto Rican Christmas pernil, arroz con gandules, and pasteles!
+Pasteles de Masa | There are three things you must have on the table for a proper Puerto Rican Christmas pernil, arroz con gandules, and pasteles!
 This post is all about pasteles, the most magical treat wrapped in a banana leaf.

 If you’re not familiar with pasteles they can be a little hard to describe.
 Some people with compare them to tamales except that they are nothing like tamales except that they are labor intensive and wrapped.
 The masa of pasteles can be a mixture of yautia (taro root), plantain, green banana, and sometimes kabocha pumpkin.
 I like to make my masa using all of these.

-Preparing pasteles can be very labor intensive.
+If you decided to take on this endeavor, it is best if done with some helping hands.
 It’s a tradition for the family to gather in the kitchen and make a pasteles assembly line.
 In order to make it easier it is best if the process is divided over 2 or 3 days.
 Trust me trying to make pasteles from start to finish all in one day is exhausting.

 Gathering around the table with family assembling pasteles is a bonding Christmas tradition.
 It’s a gathering of generations, with the older generation passing down culinary traditions to the younger.
 And, these traditions are some of the most important to pass on.

-In Puerto Rican culture Christmas Eve is huge.
-It’s when the family gathers for a meal, exchanges gifts with extended family, drinks, jokes, sings, and somewhere in the corner, you can hear the slamming of dominos.
 I always joked that pasteles are the gift you unwrap on Christmas Eve.
 The moment I pull a pastel from the water and start to unwrap it my mouth begins to water.
+But, let’s be honest, they aren’t the most attractive dish.
+And, they were a bear to photograph.

 But, don’t let the appearance fool you they are tender, savory, and complex in flavor.
 I dance in my chair every time a pastel lands on my plate.
 I say with all the confidence in the world one taste of this recipe and your knees will buckle.